 The mass media is a medium that is frequently used to provide information to the general audience.
 It's also viewed as a technique for influencing public opinion on topics or organisations.
 The capacity to grasp the surrounding world, including all environmental changes, cause-and-effect linkages between environmental quality and human behaviour, and a sense of responsibility for maintaining them, is referred to as public awareness of the environment.
 Environmental education plays an important role in raising healthy consciousness and establishing a conducive atmosphere for the growth and preservation of human brains.
 Environmental education encompasses both formal and informal education and training that improves people's capacity to engage in environmental management and the resolution of environmental crises and issues.
-This might be accomplished through raising awareness in our actions, as well as ethical principles, in order to maintain and conserve the environment and improve human life quality.
+This might be accomplished through raising awareness and altering people's attitudes about the environment.
+We require awareness in our actions, as well as ethical principles, in order to maintain and conserve the environment and improve human life quality.